 - Your questions.
 If you have an idea why you’re seeing a cardiologist, do some research to learn about it.
 Write down specific questions or concerns that you would like your doctor to address at this first visit.

-- Family members or friends are always welcomed.
+- Family members or friends are always welcome.

 We thank you for choosing us to be a member of your care team.
 We want you to take full advantage of your time with the doctor and develop a good personal connection.
 Trust is the cornerstone for any doctor-patient relationship and we strive to build and maintain that trust.
 Please do not hesitate to contact our office with any follow-up questions or concerns.